-Expats living in France will find climate patterns highly variable depending on location, but generally speaking, foreigners can look forward to a climate that is both temperate and agreeable.
+Expats living in France will find that climate patterns are highly variable depending on their location.
+Generally speaking, though, expats can look forward to a climate that is temperate and agreeable.

-The weather in France can range from warm summers in the Southern coast to wet, snowy winters in the Alpine area, and expats should closely investigate the particularities of their region before drawing conclusions.
+The weather in France can range from warm summers on the southern coast to wet, snowy winters in the Alpine area.
+Expats should closely investigate the particularities of their region before drawing conclusions about its climate.

-North and northwestern France, the areas closest to the UK, experience weather patterns that are very similar to their nearby British neighbour.
-Rain occurs throughout the year, winters are moderate, and summers are warm but not excessively hot.
+In north and northwestern France, rain occurs throughout the year.
+Winters are moderate, and summers are warm but not excessively hot.

-Southwestern and Mediterranean France, by far, have the most attractive weather patterns of the lot.
+Southwestern and Mediterranean France have the most attractive weather patterns for expats.
 Sunshine is plentiful, summers are hot and winters are mild.
-Rainfall is predominately associated with summer thunderstorms and expats need only prepare themselves for the occasional cold wind (mistral) that blows for short periods during spring.
+Rainfall is predominantly associated with summer thunderstorms.
+Expats need only prepare themselves for the occasional cold wind which blows for short periods during spring.

-Central and eastern France claim a continental climate characterised by cold, even harsh, winters (more so than the North) and warm summers (not as warm as in the South).
-Snow is more likely to fall here than in other regions of France, except for the Alpine region.
+Central and eastern France have a continental climate characterised by cold, harsh winters and warm summers.
+Snow is more likely to fall here than in other regions of France, with the exception of the Alpine region.

-The mountainous regions of France march to the beat of their own meteorological drum, but expats can expect these areas to be the wettest and coldest of all (snow falls between three and six months of the year).
+The mountainous regions of France march to the beat of their own meteorological drum.
+Expats can expect these areas to be the wettest and coldest in the country.
+In this region, snow falls between three and six months of the year.